 Zoomnosis: What it is and why you need it

 Clients everywhere are looking for opportunities to see therapists in virtual sessions.
 The convenience and flexibility that online services offer make it equally desirable for many therapists.
-Talking and working over the Internet can be just as effective as sitting
+Talking and working over the Internet can be just as effective as sitting down together in person.
+Nuances in facial

 It's no surprise that more and more brands are taking their business online.
 In fact, marketing experts from Maryville University state that digital marketing is on the rise, sparking a demand for content creators and social media gurus.
-Nowadays, brands can no longer
+Nowadays, brands can no longer afford to ignore their online presence if they want to stay competitive and reach

 In today’s digital world, it seems like every therapist on the block has a website.
 So, what do you do to stand out in that crowd?
 How do you inspire your dream client to reach out and become YOUR client?
 Here are a few quick things you can do on your existing website to make that a reality.